 Al Jazeera paid thousands to Georgia Senate candidate Jon Ossoff's company, records show

-Ossoff campaign defends payments from Al-Jazeera and a firm hostile to Hong Kong freedom
+Ossoff campaign defends payments from Al Jazeera and a firm hostile to Hong Kong freedom

-Democratic Georgia Senate candidate John Ossoff's company was paid thousands of dollars for documentaries that it licensed to Al-Jazeera, the controversial media company owned by Qatar, according to the candidate's financial disclosure forms.
+Democratic Georgia Senate candidate John Ossoff's company was paid thousands of dollars for documentaries that it licensed to Al Jazeera, the controversial media company owned by Qatar, according to the candidate's financial disclosure forms.

 Ossoff disclosed the payment in a July update to his forms that included income for Insight TWI, the company that he is the managing director and CEO of.
 Insight TWI on the form is listed as a "broadcast media production" company.
 Transactions reported on the form were all over $5,000.